telcobox/mergen/README.md

 5. Bandwidth Speed Test
 6. RAID Calculator

+This is an open-source project.
+Please consider contributing.
-Built with Python, Flask and Bootstrap - <em>with the help of Amazon Q and ChatGPT.</em>
+Built with Python, Flask and Bootstrap - <em>with the help of Amazon Q and AI.</em>